Professor Hazel Assender

 Also see homepages: Hazel Assender

-§ We are seeking to develop organic transistor devices on polymer substrates by roll-to-roll vacuum deposition using high-throughput molecular and polymer evaporation.
-The project will be to explore materials parameters for improved properties, and also the lifetime/degradation in performance of the device as a result of chemical degradation, and mechanical and thermal stresses on the devices.
+We are seeking to develop sensor devices based on organic transistors on polymer substrates by roll-to-roll vacuum deposition using high-throughput molecular and polymer evaporation.
+The project will be to explore options for manufacture of sensor devices, and an exploration of sensitivity and selectvity of the analytes by such devices.

 Also see homepages: Hazel Assender